temporalio/temporal/CONTRIBUTING.md

 make stop-dependencies
 ```

+See the [developer documentation on testing](./docs/development/testing.md) to learn more about writing tests.

 ## Working with merged API changes
 gRPC / protobuf changes merged to the [api](https://github.com/temporalio/api) repo automatically trigger a commit in [api-go](https://github.com/temporalio/api-go).
 To bring such changes into your feature branch, use `make update-go-api update-proto`.